alitet01/etc/README.md

 to reload page to see results in web interface.

-* Copy time entries dates cover the period from date_from 00:00 Your time till date_till 23:59 Your time.
-It is better to set Timezone UTC+00 in user profile for the user which token set to access source Toggl.
+* Copy time entries dates cover the period from date_from 00:00 Your time till date_till 23:59 according to timezone of user which token set to access source Toggl.
+It is better to set Timezone UTC+00 in user profile for this user.

 * Time entries without start & stop time (duration only) do not copied.